New Years Eve Drinks

 4-5 threads of saffron (special holiday treat)

-To make hot buttered rum you simply add 1-2 oz of rum to a glass with a nice scoop of the steaming cider.
+To make hot buttered rum you simply add 1-2 oz of rum to a cup and top it off with the steaming cider.
 Top this with a dollop of the rum batter and a dash of cream and stir it around until it melts.
 You can add whisky in the place of the rum and maybe even mull some hard cider if you are having a grown up only affair.
-The nice part is that the kids can share in the tradition by partaking of only the mulled cider and the batter.
+The nice part is that the kids and folks who don’t imbibe, can share in the tradition by partaking of only the mulled cider and the batter.

 References: